wifinigel/wiperf/mkdocs/docs/config.ini.md

 ### influx2_host

 This is the hostname or IP address of the Influx (v2.x) platform where test result data is sent to.
-If the hostname of the Influx server is used, it must be resolvable by the WLANPi.
+If the hostname of the Influx server is used, it must be resolvable by the probe.

 (Note: If using Zerotier, make sure this is the address of the IP assigned to your InfluxDb2 server in the Zerotier dashboard for your network)